mauroalberti/geoSurfDEM/README.md

 ##How does it work?

-Below you see the screenshot of a single run of the tool.
+Below you see the screenshot of an application run.

 ![alt tag](http://www.malg.eu/geosurfdem/images/appl_run.png)

-What is important to note?
+What is to note?

-First of all, you have to input the name of a file, in the run example named "input_files.txt" (located in the same directory as the compiled application), that provides to the application the paths of three files:
+First of all, you have to input the name of a text file ("input_files.txt" in this example, located in the same directory as the compiled application), that provides the paths of three files to the application:

 *1) DEM, in ESRI ASCII grid format*